 his reservations to Trump's health care plan on CNN by directly invoking Kimmel's heartfelt plea, "Would a child born with congenital heart disease be able to get everything she or he would need in the first year of life?
 I want it to pass the Jimmy Kimmel test."

 Then there's Stephen Colbert, the late-night leader of the comedic resistance to Trump.
 Colbert has seen his ratings skyrocket as he has taken on Trump night after night.
-And his joke this week about Trump and Putin that outraged some on the right -- ironically, the anti-politically correct crowd want comedians
+And his joke about Trump and Putin that outraged some on the right -- ironically, the anti-politically correct crowd want comedians

 to be politically correct when mocking Trump -- had two positive effects.